mndillon/toki-pona-nanpa-linja-n/README.md

     - The speaker says (the way they think): mute mute mute luka luka luka tu wan
     - The listener recognises **pu** semantics
     - The listener understands: 78
-  - Positional decimal (**nanpa-linja-n** style) numerals:
+  - Positional decimal (**nanpa-linja-n** style) strings:
-    - The speaker uses **nanpa-linja-n** digit names with concatenation and **-n** signalling the end of the number
+    - The speaker uses **nanpa-linja-n** digit names with concatenation and **-n** signalling the end of the string of digits
     - The speaker thinks: 78 = 7 followed by 8
     - The speaker says (the way they think): pewin
     - The listener recognises **nanpa-linja-n** semantics (since no word collision and syntax is consistent)
     - The listener understands: 78
+    - The listener may understand that 78 represents a numeric value, but this is determined by context
   - Any system that groups digits before speaking adds cognitive load for the speaker, because they must pre-determine consistent groupings before saying anything.  **nanpa-linja-n** works with the conventional digital markers using tasa/tasan
-  - By contrast, speaking one digit at a time lets the speaker break long sequences anywhere without losing meaning.  **nanpa-linja-n** can break large numbers up using pasa/pasan
+  - By contrast, speaking one digit at a time lets the speaker break long sequences anywhere without losing meaning.  **nanpa-linja-n** can break large strings of digits up using pasa/pasan, without assuming that the string of digits represents a numeric value
-- Can be used as a drop-in replacement for (base 10) digits in dates, times, phone numbers, codes, and any context where precise numeric information is needed
+- Can be used as a drop-in replacement for (base 10) digits in dates, times, phone numbers, codes, and any context where precise digit information is needed
 - (Can be easily parsed with lex/yacc)
 - (Yet another humble attempt at simply being functional, avoiding copy and paste and cognitive load)